litvinovg/greenstone-solr/README.txt

 $gs3/ext/solr> java -Dsolr.solr.home=`pwd` -Durl=http://localhost:8983/solr/localsite-solr-jdbm-demo-didx/update -jar lib/java/solr-post.jar

 The above posts the solr-jdbm-demo collection's didx (document-level) index folder contents to Solr to be ingested.

+ADDING NEW JAVA CLASSES INTO THE SOLR EXTENSION

+1. Create the Java classes and place them into their package within the ext/solr location.

+2. Adjust the ant build file in the solr extension (ext/solr/build.xml) to take these java source files into account during the setup process that takes place when the ant target 'add-service' is executed.
+The relevant portions of this build.xml file are likely to be the property 'java-service-files' and the property 'java-util-files'.